SamiPerttu/fundsp/README.md

 At the moment, block processing via `AudioNode::process` requires heap allocation.
 Some nodes may also use the heap for audio buffers and the like.

-The purpose of the `AudioUnit` system is to grant more flexibility in dynamic situations.
+The purpose of the `AudioUnit` system is to grant more flexibility in dynamic situations: decisions about input and output arities and contents can be deferred to runtime.

 ### Processing

-Processing samples is easy in the `AudioNode` system.
+Processing samples is easy in both `AudioNode` and `AudioUnit` systems.
 The `tick` method is for processing single sample frames, while the `process` method processes whole blocks.

 Mono samples can be retrieved with `get_mono` and `filter_mono` methods.
 The `get_mono` method